 There may be times when you consider using other online graphics sites as you look for that special graphic image.
 There are some excellent images available online both fee based and free.
 We use a combination of both, but prefer free services.
 Be careful when using a fee based service and get authorization from you post before signing any contracts.
-We have been fortunate to have a district member donate the annual fee for the comercial service we use.

 Basic file formats we use:

 It is our duty to properly use and protect the emblem and other imagery associated with The American Legion, this guide helps explain how we can protect our emblem.

 A standard bit mapped image becomes pixelated when we try to make it larger.
 The smaller the graphic and the larger we try to make it, the worse the pixelation becomes.